Michael Backman Ltd - Home

 Parts of a corporate logo and other information impressed into the metal can be seen on the back of the ga'u.

 The ga'u itself is a double-square example and was a type worn by women particularly in and around Lhasa.
-The front plate is turquoise chips arrayed in
+The front plate is decorated with turquoise chips

 The ga'u was worn suspended from the top gadrooned tube, which shows considerable wear and age.
 The lower decoration is a stylised dorje ornament which